Role of spatial curvature in the primordial gravitational wave power spectrum: Conclusions

 The spatial curvature effects on tensor perturbations may be further explored by including a scalar field in the gravitational action \cite{Chowdhury:2022gdc} or, also, by considering different formulations of the gravitational interaction in the context of modified theories of gravity \cite{DAgostino:2022tdk}.
 Future investigations will be dedicated to this scope.

 \acknowledgements

-The Authors are greateful to the Istituto Nazionale di Fisica Nucleare (INFN) - Sezione di Napoli, {\it iniziative specifiche} QGSKY, MOONLIGHT and TEONGRAV.
-D.V. acknowledges the FCT project with ref. number PTDC/FIS-AST/0054/2021.
+The Authors are grateful to the Istituto Nazionale di Fisica Nucleare (INFN) -- Sezione di Napoli, {\it iniziative specifiche} QGSKY, MOONLIGHT and TEONGRAV.
+D.V. acknowledges the FCT Project No. PTDC/FIS-AST/0054/2021.